moraygrieve/ethereum-test/admin/README.md

 =================================
 This directory contains utilities to perform admin operations on the Obscuro Testnet.
 This is to

-- allocate funds into the layer2 into the OBX ERC20 contract for use by the number guessing game
+- allocate funds into the layer 2 into the OBX ERC20 contract for use by the number guessing game
-- transfer funds into a user who wished to play the number guessing game
+- transfer funds into a user who wishes to play the number guessing game

 Running the utilities requires Python3 to be installed, along with the following dependencies;